odpi/egeria-docs/site/docs/concepts/guard.md

 # Guards

-Guards are labels that are created by [governance services](/concepts/governance-service) and are used by the [Governance Engine OMAS](/services/omas/governance-engine/overview) to determine which [engine action](/concepts/engine-action) to run next.
+Guards are labels that are created by [governance services](/concepts/governance-service) and are used by the [Governance Server OMAS](/services/omas/governance-server/overview) to determine which [engine action](/concepts/engine-action) to run next.